dhpour/Persian-Text-Engineering-Hub/README.md

 The Persian Simple Question Answering Dataset and System over Knowledge Graph.
 It consists of 36k records.

 ### [ParsFEVER](https://github.com/Zarharan/ParsFEVER)
-It is a Dataset for Farsi Fact Extraction and Verification based on [fever](https://github.com/awslabs/fever) guidelines.
+It is a dataset for Persian fact extraction and verification, developed in accordance with [FEVER](https://github.com/awslabs/fever) guidelines.

 Summary
 -------